 Figure 3.3 Here

 The taxonomic classification of the skull was no less contentious.
-The skull was variously determined to belong to a Neanderthal (Kokkoros & Kanellis 1960; Brose & Wolpoff 1971), Rhodesian Man (Howells 1967), ‘modern man’ (Poulianos 1972), Homo erectus (Poulianos 1982), Homo erectus petralonensis/ rhodesiensis or Homo sapiens petralonensis/rhodesiensis (Murril 1981), and finally, the Homo heidelbergensis lineage (Stringer 1985; Hublin 1985; for an overview see Grün, 1996), emphasizing its similarities with the Arago/Kabwe group (Schwartz & Tattersall 2002).
+The skull was variously determined to belong to a Neanderthal (Kokkoros & Kanellis 1960; Brose & Wolpoff 1971), Rhodesian Man (Howells 1967), ‘modern man’ (Poulianos 1972), Homo erectus (Poulianos 1982), Homo erectus petralonensis/ rhodesiensis or Homo sapiens petralonensis/rhodesiensis (Murril 1981), and finally, the Homo heidelbergensis lineage (Stringer 1985; Hublin 1985; for an overview see Grün, 1996), emphasising its similarities with the Arago/Kabwe group (Schwartz & Tattersall 2002).
 More recent analyses confirmed similarities with African (Kabwe 1), but also European (Sima de los Huesos), Chibanian specimens (Harvati 2009).
 Mounier et al. (2016) found that Kabwe 1 and Petralona differ in a number of character states and cannot be grouped together, while Rightmire (2017) considers them to be palaeodemes of a single evolutionary lineage widely dispersed across Africa and Europe.
 Freidline et al. (2012) found similarities between facial features of the two specimens, while noting that Petralona also shows incipient Neanderthal morphology that places it together with other European Chibanian hominins.
 Petralona still figures prominently in discussions of the meaning of morphological variability among Chibanian hominins, precisely because of its ambiguous morphology.

 Apidima